kerstin-w/Bike-World/README.md

 ## <a name="online-platforms">Online Platforms</a>

 To reach a wide range of users, **Bike World** considers using various online platforms to reach the target audiance.
-Some potential platforms to target users are include:
+Some potential platforms to target users are:
 * **eCommerce Platform**: Creating a dedicated website for Bike World is essential.
 This allows users to browse and purchase bikes directly the store and connect with **Bike World**
 * **Online marketplaces**: Listing products on popular marketplaces such as Amazon or eBay, can help you reach a broader audience.
 * **Social Media**: Engaging with users on social media platforms can be highly effective. **Bike World** considers leveraging platforms such as Facebook, Instagram, Twitter, Strava and YouTube to showcase products, share relevant content, and interact with potential customers.